pythonindia/inpycon2024-tasks/README.md

 ### [Navigator](https://navigator.in.pycon.org/en/latest)

 Get to know how the conference is organised and other important details about workgroups and all programs involved.

+## Get Started

+If you have an task that you want to put up, please follow the [task template](https://github.com/pythonindia/inpycon2024-tasks/issues/new/choose) and add your details accordingly.

+If you're looking to find something to work on, feel free to browse through [tasks mentioned here](https://github.com/pythonindia/inpycon2024-tasks/issues) or get in touch with respective workgroup on Zulip as linked above.